 Participants must all be aged between 18 and 40, and they must be displaying moderate to advanced hair thinning that registers as type III vertex, IV or V on the Norwood Hamilton scale

 involving 60 men with androgenetic alopecia, Essex-based testers employed by the company announced that Ultraviolet light would be used during treatment, apparently to cause a reaction that would make the drug more effective.
 There is no specific mention of UV light being used this time around.

-The finasteride used in the trial will be a 0.25 per cent solution, and a percentage of the volunteers will be given the more traditional oral version of finasteride in usual 1mg doses so that results can be compared.
+The finasteride used in the trial will be a 0.25 per cent solution, and a percentage of the volunteers will be given the more traditional oral version of finasteride in its usual 1mg doses so that results can be compared.

 There are a long list of reasons why people may be excluded from this particular trial, including abnormal scalp findings, hair transplant surgery and a history of infertility.
-Use of any of a large number of drugs would render an applicant unsuitable, too, including finasteride and also minoxidil – the other MHRA and FDA approved Male Hair Loss Treatment
+Use of any of a large number of drugs would render an applicant unsuitable, too, including finasteride and also minoxidil the other MHRA licensed and FDA approved Male Hair Loss Treatment

 , there are already proven hair loss solutions that can help to both stop hair falling out and also encourage new growth.
-The best place to start is with a professional consultation.
+The best place to start for anyone concerned about losing their hair and wanting to explore suitable solutions, is with a professional consultation.